-The Company is registering the shares of its common stock and warrants offered pursuant to the Registration Statement and related prospectus (the "Prospectus") on behalf of the Selling Securityholders.
-The Selling Securityholders, which as used herein includes pledgees, donees, transferees or other successors-in-interest selling shares or warrants received from the Selling Securityholders as a gift, pledge, partnership distribution or other transfer after the date of the Prospectus, may, from time to time, sell, transfer or otherwise dispose of any or all of their shares of common stock or warrants or interests in shares of common stock or warrants on any stock exchange, market or trading facility on which the shares or warrants are traded or in private transactions.
-The Selling Securityholders will pay any brokerage commissions and similar selling expenses attributable to the sale of the shares or warrants.
+The Company is registering the shares of its common stock offered pursuant to the Registration Statement and related prospectus (the "Prospectus") on behalf of the Selling Securityholders.
+The Selling Securityholders, which as used herein includes pledgees, donees, transferees or other successors-in-interest selling shares received from the Selling Securityholders as a gift, pledge, partnership distribution or other transfer after the date of the Prospectus, may, from time to time, sell, transfer or otherwise dispose of any or all of their shares of common stock or interests in shares of common stock on any stock exchange, market or trading facility on which the shares are traded or in private transactions.
+The Selling Securityholders will pay any brokerage commissions and similar selling expenses attributable to the sale of the shares.
 The Company will pay other expenses relating to the preparation, updating and filing of the Registration Statement.
-The Company will not receive any of the proceeds from the sale of the shares or warrants by the Selling Securityholders.
-However, in the case of warrants issued to the Selling Securityholders on April 20, 2010, upon a cash exercise of the warrants by the Selling Securityholders, the Company will receive the \$1.50 per share of common stock in connection with such exercise.
+The Company will not receive any of the proceeds from the sale of the shares by the Selling Securityholders.
+However, in the case of warrants issued to the Selling Securityholders on December 30, 2009, upon a cash exercise of the warrants by the Selling Securityholders, the Company will receive the exercise price of \$1.94 per share of its common stock exercised.
 If the warrants are exercised in a cashless exercise, the Company will not receive any proceeds from the exercise of the warrants.

 These dispositions may be at fixed prices, at prevailing market prices at the time of sale, at prices related to the prevailing market price, at varying prices determined at the time of sale, or at negotiated prices.
-To the extent any of the Selling Securityholders gift, pledge or otherwise transfer the shares or warrants offered hereby, such transferees may offer and sell the shares or warrants from time to time under the Prospectus, provided that the Prospectus has been amended under Rule 424(b)(3) or other applicable provision of the Securities Act, to include the name of such transferee in the list of Selling Securityholders under the Prospectus.
+To the extent any of the Selling Securityholders gift, pledge or otherwise transfer the shares offered hereby, such transferees may offer and sell the shares from time to time under the Prospectus, provided that the Prospectus has been amended under Rule 424(b)(3) or other applicable provision of the Securities Act, to include the name of such transferee in the list of Selling Securityholders under the Prospectus.

-The Selling Securityholders may use any one or more of the following methods when disposing of shares or warrants or interests therein, some of which may or may not involve broker-dealers acting as agent or principal:
+The Selling Securityholders may use any one or more of the following methods when disposing of shares or interests therein, some of which may or may not involve broker-dealers acting as agent or principal:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares or warrants as agent, but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - broker-dealers may agree with the Selling Securityholders to sell a specified number of such shares or warrants at a stipulated price per share; - a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.
+- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent, but may position and resell a portion of the block as principal to facilitate the transaction: - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - short sales: - · through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - broker-dealers may agree with the Selling Securityholders to sell a specified number of such shares at a stipulated price per share; - · a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.